edwardlee/edwardlee.github.io/README.md

 # Edward Lee
-**Edward Lee** (born May 10), sometimes known professionally as just Ed, is an American fourth-year student at Northwestern University.
+**Edward Lee** (born May 10), sometimes known professionally as just Ed, is an American graduate from Northwestern University.
 He is actively looking for a full time job, particularly those where writing code is involved.

 ## Early life
 Edward was born in the American state of Illinois.
 As a child, Edward was interested in firefighters and dumplings and was influenced to become a software engineer after receiving praise for [his rendition](https://scratch.mit.edu/projects/2312360) of Finnish developer Rovio's "Angry Birds" during 5th grade.
 Edward applied and was hired by HYLA Mobile as a high school junior in Chicago in 2018.